jimfhahn/ils-middleware/README.md

 We are using [poetry][POET] to better manage dependency updates.
 Installation instructions can be found at https://python-poetry.org/docs/#osx--linux--bashonwindows-install-instructions

+Once you have poetry installed, you can install the other project dependencies by running `poetry install`

 ## Automated Tests

 The [pytest][PYTEST] framework is used to run the tests.
 Tests can be invoked manually by calling `poetry run pytest` (which will save an xml formatted [coverage report][PYTESTCOV], as well as printing the coverage report to the terminal).